 - Risks to pedestrians from crushing zones on electrically powered gates

 - Risks to pedestrians from crushing zones on electrically powered gates - 2

 Installing an agitator inside a tank

-An agitator, consisting of just a motor and impeller but without guarding, intended for stirring the contents of a tank, may be placed on the market by its manufacturer as partly completed machinery intended for incorporation under a Declaration of Incorporation (so without CE marking, but with installation instructions).
+An agitator, consisting of just a motor and impeller but without guarding, intended for stirring the contents of a tank, may be placed on the market by its manufacturer as partly completed machinery intended for incorporation under a Declaration of Incorporation, (it must be accompanied by assembly instructions).
 Only when that agitator is installed with other equipment, such as inside a tank, is it able to function fully as a machine.
-At the point when the agitator is fitted on the tank and connected to a power source it will come into service and must then meet all relevant requirements of the Machinery Directive, as implemented by the Supply of Machinery (Safety) Regulations 2008, including CE marking.
+At the point when the agitator is fitted on the tank and connected to a power source it will come into service and must then meet all relevant requirements of the Supply of Machinery (Safety) Regulations 2008, including appropriate marking and labelling.
 The person undertaking this work becomes the “machine” manufacturer and responsible for the safety and conformity of the complete machine assembly.

 A similar situation may exist with other types of equipment such as pressure vessels or equipment for use in potentially explosive atmospheres when attached to or combined with other equipment or machinery.
 There will be notional limits to the extent of the pressure system or potentially explosive zone that need to be taken into account in the conformity assessment of these products.